dandes3/tcpStateMachine/README.txt

 Notes--

-      As per our original hopes, we inititally attempted to integrate and write this project in Scala.
+      As per our original hopes, we initially attempted to integrate and write this project in Scala.
 While Scala does have the ability to integrate into existing Java code, it proved beyond the scope of our ability for this project.
 We have instead opted to fall back on the original specifications and deliver our final product in Java.